zcakg86/housing-map-app/README.md

 ## Next Steps
 * Call listings and POI APIs directly in app (currently the data app uses stored data and is slow, and out of date).
+* Add neigbourhood identifier to record level data or use a different model (gpt-3.5 cannot calculate distances between places).
-* Move data processing to pyspark (currently using pandas)
+* Move data processing to pyspark (currently using pandas).
+* Deploy app to URL on request.
 * Provide more complex temporal and spatial analysis utilising historical sales data.
 * Improve visualisation of relative prices.
 * Build functionality of AI chat.
+* Allow AI chat response to interact with map (move location).
+* Improve overall presentation and formatting.

 ## Data
 Sales data: kingco_sales.csv\